 Richmond Court Appointed Special Advocates is currently in need of volunteers to serve children in our community.
 CASA volunteers advocate so that every child who has experienced abuse or neglect can be safe, and have a permanent home and the opportunity to thrive.
 They make sure the child’s needs are heard - in the community and in the courtroom - and serve as a caring, consistent adult in a child’s life.
 They are individuals from all walks of life who are willing to dedicate their time to looking out for a child’s best interests.

 CASA volunteers get to know the child and gather information from everyone involved in his or her life, including parents, relatives, foster parents, teachers, doctors, lawyers, social workers and other service providers.
 CASA volunteers use the information gathered to provide a report to the judge, advocating for the child’s best interests.

-Volunteers stay with each case until it is closed and the child is placed in a safe, permanent home.
-For many abused children, their CASA will be the one constant adult presence in their lives.
+CASAs make sure children don't get lost in the overburdened legal and social services systems.
+Each volunteer will stay with a case until it is closed and the child is in a safe, permanent home.
+For some children in foster care, their CASA may be the only constant adult presence in their lives.
 Richmond CASA urgently needs more volunteers to fill this important role.